PaddyZz/Neural-machine-translation-Transformer-/README.md

 The Transformer architecture, introduced by Vaswani et al. in the seminal paper "Attention is All You Need," departs from traditional sequence-to-sequence models by eliminating recurrent layers in favor of self-attention mechanisms.
 This allows the model to capture long-range dependencies more effectively and facilitates parallelization during training, resulting in faster convergence and improved performance.

-In this repository, a step-by-step code guide based on a basic transformer architecture to building an NMT system is presented, starting from build tokenizer to model training and evaluation.
+In this repository, a code implementing based on a basic transformer architecture to building an NMT system is presented, starting from build tokenizer to model training and evaluation.
 A pretrain model and  Scripts are also provided for setting up tokenizer and translating new and personalized text from Portuguese to English, enabling users to quickly and experiment with the system.

 ## Get Started
 ```python